Rafael Dudamel

-Rafael Édgar Dudamel Ochoa (born January 7, 1973), is a Venezuelan football manager and former player.
+Rafael Édgar Dudamel Ochoa (born January 7, 1973), is a Venezuelan football manager and former player, currently in charge of Colombian club Deportivo Cali.

 A goalkeeper, Dudamel made 56 appearances for the Venezuela national team.

 Club career

 During his career, Dudamel played for several Venezuelan and Colombian football clubs.
 Among the Venezuelan clubs are Universidad de Los Andes, El Vigía, Atlético Zulia, UA Maracaibo and Deportivo Táchira.
 Atlético Huila, Independiente Santa Fe, Deportivo Cali, Millonarios and Cortulua are the Colombian clubs where he played.
 He has also played for Quilmes, of Argentina.
 He was transferred to Mamelodi Sundowns, of South Africa in 2005.
 In 2007 after the Copa America, he transferred to América de Cali, a top Colombian club, alongside Venezuelan international Jorge Rojas.
 He left América and returned to Estudiantes de Mérida on August 29, 2008.

 International career

 As of November 2007, Dudamel has 56 caps and one goal for the Venezuela national football team.
 He was capped for the first time in 1993.
 He scored a direct free kick in the World Cup 1998 qualifier against Argentina.